lzwjava/blog-source/notes/2025-06-30-zigs-better-c-en.md

 ---
-title: "Zig: A Better C Alternative"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Zig: A Better C Alternative'
 translated: false
-generated: true
 ---

 Zig is a modern, general-purpose, statically typed, and compiled system programming language designed for robustness, optimality, and maintainability.
 It aims to be a "better C," offering low-level control and high performance while addressing many of C's long-standing pain points.